Tata Motors Finance and Pallia Trans Logistics Ltd. Announce Rs 22 Crore Funding Pact | www.lokmattimes.com

 Tata Motors Finance and Pallia Trans Logistics Ltd. Announce Rs 22 Crore Funding Pact

-PNN Mumbai (Maharashtra) [India], November 10: Tata Motors Finance (TMF), one of India's leading automotive financiers, has formalized a ...
+Vipul Nanda, Chairman and Managing Director – Pallia Trans Logistics Ltd Mumbai (Maharashtra) [India], November 10: Tata Motors Finance ...

 Mumbai (Maharashtra) [India], November 10: Tata Motors Finance (TMF), one of India’s leading automotive financiers, has formalized a strategic funding pact with Pallia Trans Logistics Ltd., a major player in the Car Carrier logistics segment.
 The operating scope of the comprehensive credit line contains a repurchase and refinance structure amounting Rs 22 Crores.
 The development marks a significant partnership milestone, further strengthening the long-standing association between both entities.